sodaliAyran/herogi-interview/README.md

 ### Frontend

 Well I'm not a frontend expert therefore it doesn't look good but then again maybe you should have used Excel for displaying data on a table.
 I used react table to display the data.
 It was interesting cause when using react table you do everything by using functions.
 So I'm pretty sure it's quite lightweight.
 But that didn't stop me from importing some heavy libraries that I only used two maybe three classes of.
 A small price for salvation.
 You can sort data by clicking the headers and filter age groups by selecting one.
 There is also pagination but it doesn't do anything since there isn't much data.
+Finally the app runs on production with nginx.

 <!-- CONTRIBUTING -->
 ## Contributing